robfatland/othermathclub/README.md

 In this most recent year the distinction was abandoned because it tended to dilute our limited teaching resources.
-It also broke up friends (which they do not enjoy) and it deprived the tier 1 students of potential help in learning the material from their peers.
-The new assumption for 2023 was that all students who join the club are essentially beginning coders.
+It also sometimes divided friends (which they do not enjoy) and it deprived the tier 1 students of potential help in learning the material from their more experienced peers.
+In 2023 we ran with the idea focus and assumed all students are essentially beginning coders.
-This helps in the club's shift to a focus on ideas, described below.

-> Note: If a student does have Python skills: It is important to
-> invite them to engage with the guides and get help finding
-> appropriate challenges.
+Getting more advanced students engaged -- including the possibility of returning students as mentioned above -- goes to "let's solve that problem if and when it comes up".

-## Language
+### Language

 We learn a languages on multiple levels; and let's suppose we are motivated by some need to communicate so all those levels come together.
 Python as a programming language follows this pattern; so the challenge in the club is to combine motivating ideas with a process of learning the basics, the mechanics of coding.
-Do this with a limited club time of 75 minutes per week.
+It is very challenging to do this in a limited club time of 75 minutes per week.

-Let's assume that details of Python syntax will be picked up by the students along the way.
-We are now free to shift emphasis to ideas and ask:
-What are some ideas that produce a good learning experience?
-One such idea is the story of Ms. Halfway.
-The Ms. Halfway problem ('Where does she wind up?') has three great features.
-First we can act it out in the classroom.
-Second it can be solved mathematically.
-And third it can be simulated using a small amount of Python code.

-## Teaching approach
+The first idea or approach is to have the fundamentals clearly in mind as coaches so we can do little mini-lessons along the way.
+For example I remember that variables have three attributes, three things that makes them variables; and so when we first need variables I can "call time out" and do a little mini-lesson.
+It will come to me that I need to mention the three ingredients; so the students will be introduced to value, name and type.
+Then we can revisit this multiple times until it becomes second nature.

-### Part 1 Start with ideas
+### Teaching ideas

 As noted above we hope to begin with ideas that have nothing to do with computers or `print` statements.
-From there we want to dream up exploratory ideas that translate to calculation.
-Then and only then, thirdly, we open our computers and begin writing code.
+From there we want to think about them, try to understand them, and possibly we want to translate the ideas into some sort of calculation.
+Then and only then do we open our Python environment to begin writing code.

-Once the code works we can solve the problem.
-However in the spirit of exploration this is intended as a rewarding starting point.
-Is our code able to help us explore other questions?
-Other ideas?
+Once our code works we can hopefully understand the idea better; or perhaps answer a question.
+In a spirit of exploration this is intended not as the end of the story but rather the starting point for further exploration.

-### Part 2 Methods

-Middle school students do not (with some exceptions) have the perseverence to simply learn `print` and `while` in a vacuum.
-Here are some approaches to leading the process.
+### Writing code

+Here are five approaches to getting students writing useful code.

 - code along: Instructor writes code on the whiteboard, student copies.
 Explanations as we go.
 Good to get started and get a working result.
 Does not get the students self-sufficient
-- Solve it: The guide presents a problem to solve via code.
+- Do it yourself: The guide merely presents a coding objective.
 This might be a many-steps / iterative process.
-Interactively go over relevant commands.
-Students work together or individually.
-Here the idea is to provide minimal intervention; so working on self-sufficiency.
+Interactively we may introduce or review certain commands.
+But the idea is the students are putting a program together under their own power.
+Students may work together or individually.
+Coaches try and help students avoid "just copy what Fred does".
 - Socratic: Instructor chooses a student, asks them a high-level question.
 Example: After introducing Ms. Halfway ask "Where does she end up?"
 Assuming the student is not sure of the answer: We resort to small leading